FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 16. Lock Out/Tag Out procedure:

 Proper locking and labeling are required when machines undergo maintenance or cleaning procedures.
-Employees can use a tag to identify a machine as being "locked out" while it is being cleaned or repaired.
+Employees can use a tag to identify a machine as being "locked out" while being cleaned or repaired.
 Also, you must include every employee in any discussion about locking out machines.
 This can ensure that nobody tries to operate a device that might break down or act erratically.

 17. Communications Issues and Safety: